 x1 =3 and x2 =6 if round(φ*) ≥4

-The Log2 Ratios of representative healthy male and female controls are shown in Figure 15(a)-(f) of this point-by-point reply.
+The Log2 Ratios of representative healthy male and female controls are shown in Figures 15a-15f of this response.
 The low variance of raw Log2 Ratios observed is expected due to the ultra-high depth of sequence coverage achieved for the cfDNA and WBC samples.
 Since no systematic technical artefact was observed in the healthy controls, these can be used to derive parameter estimates for the analysis of cancer samples.
-There is, usually, a platform specific compression of Log2 Ratio (ref) which describes the ratio of observed to expected Log2 Ratio for a clonal loss of one copy in a diploid background in a sample with 100% purity.
+There is, usually, a platform specific compression of Log2 Ratio (20837533) which describes the ratio of observed to expected Log2 Ratio for a clonal loss of one copy in a diploid background in a sample with 100% purity.
 The compression ratio γ = 0.85 was estimated from the mean segmented Log2 Ratio of chromosome X across healthy male controls.

-A comparison of Log2 Ratios of three tumor biopsy and matched cfDNA sample pairs, one of each cancer type, where amplifications (FGFR1 and CCND1 in the breast cancer case, EGFR in the lung cancer case) and a homozygous deletion (BRCA2 in the prostate cancer case) were detected in the tumor biopsies is shown in Figure 16(a)-(f) of this point-by-point reply.
+A comparison of Log2 Ratios of three tumor biopsy and matched cfDNA sample pairs, one of each cancer type, where amplifications (FGFR1 and CCND1 in the breast cancer case, EGFR in the lung cancer case) and a homozygous deletion (BRCA2 in the prostate cancer case) were detected in the tumor biopsies is shown in Figures 16a-16f of this response.
 Based on these initial observations, the concordance between the tumor biopsies and cfDNA samples was evaluated using two complementary approaches:

 As the correlation of segmented Log2 Ratios for segments overlapping ≥75%.
-The distributions of Pearson’s r are shown in Figure 16(g)-(h) of this point-by-point reply.
-There was a statistically significant association between the Pearson’s r and the ctDNA fraction as shown in Figure 17(a) of this point-by-point reply.
+The distributions of Pearson’s r are shown in Figure 16g-16h of this response.
+There was a statistically significant association between the Pearson’s r and the ctDNA fraction as shown in Figure 17a below.
 A larger number of the breast and prostate cancer cases had high ctDNA fractions and Pearson’s r > 0.5.
 There was no association between the Pearson’s r and the purity of the matched tumor biopsy.